-While in [5] the classical Caccioppoli inequality for $(u-k)^+$ follows thanks to the linearity of the PDE, in our case stability provides sufficient control on the non-linearity of (1), leading to the weak intrinsic Caccioppoli inequality.
+While in [6] the classical Caccioppoli inequality for $(u-k)^+$ follows from the linearity of the PDE, in our case stability provides sufficient control on the non-linearity of (1), leading to the weak intrinsic Caccioppoli inequality.
 (In the absence of stability Theorem 3 fails, as pointed out in Remark 2.3.)